sphinx-labs/sphinx/specs/sphinx-module-proxy.md

   - Must revert if the leaf data contains a `numLeaves` field that equals `0`.
   - Must revert if the leaf data contains an `executor` field that does not equal the caller's address.
   - Must revert if the Merkle root cannot be executed on an arbitrary chain (as indicated by the `arbitraryChain` field) _and_ the leaf data contains a `chainId` field that does not match the current chain ID.
+  - Must revert if the Merkle root can be executed on an arbitrary chain (as indicated by the `arbitraryChain` field) _and_ the leaf's chain ID field is not `0`.
+    - Rationale: This is just a convention.
+When `arbitraryChain` is `true`, the leaf's chain ID must be `0`.
 - Must revert if an insufficient number of Gnosis Safe owners have signed the EIP-712 data that contains the input Merkle root.
 - A successful call must:
   - Emit a `SphinxDeploymentApproved` event in the `SphinxModuleProxy`.